-The Board recognizes the need for the Authority to be a sustainable organization and endorses the four sustainability elements of Economic Viability (E), Operational Excellence (O), Natural Resource Conservation (N), and Social Responsibility (S) (EONS) to guide and implement the Authority's sustainable practices.
-These four elements have been put forth within the aviation industry as the core precepts for a holistic approach to airport sustainability.
-Incorporating the EONS elements into the Authority's business practices, policies and programs will ensure sustainability is fully deployed across the Authority's operational and business functions.
+The Board recognizes the need for the Authority to be a resilient and enduring organization and endorses the three pillars of sustainability (environmental, social, and economic) to guide and implement the Authority's practices.
+These three elements have been put forth within the aviation industry as the core precepts for a holistic approach to airport sustainability.
+Incorporating the three pillars of sustainability into the Authority's practices, policies and programs will ensure sustainability is fully deployed across the Authority's operational and business functions.